Microsoft/azure-docs.pt-pt/articles/cognitive-services/bing-visual-search/visual-search-sdk-c-sharp.md

 ## <a name="create-and-initialize-the-application"></a>Criar e inicializar a aplicação

-1. No Visual Studio, crie um novo projeto.
-Em seguida, adicione as seguintes diretivas.
+1. In Visual Studio, create a new project.
+Then add the following directives.

     ```csharp
     using Microsoft.Azure.CognitiveServices.Search.VisualSearch;
     using Microsoft.Azure.CognitiveServices.Search.VisualSearch.Models;
     ```

-2. Criar uma instância do cliente com a sua chave de subscrição.
+2. Instantiate the client with your subscription key.

     ```csharp
     var client = new VisualSearchClient(new ApiKeyServiceClientCredentials("YOUR-ACCESS-KEY"));
     ```

-## <a name="send-a-search-request"></a>Enviar um pedido de pesquisa
+## <a name="send-a-search-request"></a>Send a search request

-1. Criar uma `FileStream` para as imagens (neste caso `TestImages/image.jpg`).
-Em seguida, utilizar o cliente para enviar um pedido de pesquisa com `client.Images.VisualSearchMethodAsync()`.
+1. Create a `FileStream` to your images (in this case `TestImages/image.jpg`).
+Then use the client to send a search request using `client.Images.VisualSearchMethodAsync()`.

     ```csharp
      System.IO.FileStream stream = new FileStream(Path.Combine("TestImages", "image.jpg"), FileMode.Open);